 About the structure and biological function of DAG

 Function.
 Diacylglycerols have different biological functions, of which many depend on the position of the two fatty acids at the glycerol backbone.
-Thus, diacylglycerols serve as key intermediates in the synthesis of glycerolipids such as glycerophospholipids and triacylglycerols.
+Thus, diacylglycerols serve as key intermediates in the synthesis of phospholipids and glycerolipids such as triacylglycerols.
 They can also function in cellular signaling, and their physical properties influence cell membrane biophysics.
 They are important immunomodulators.
 Further, diacylglycerols accumulate in many organs in obesity and can be an important factor in cancer.

 DAG lipidomics analysis with